SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Experiments

-To evaluate the robustness of SpikeCLIP, we designed two additional, more challenging test settings.
-The first involved the introduction of noisy labels that are semantically different from those in the original dataset's label set, yet difficult to differentiate from them.
+{ To assess the \textbf{robustness of SpikeCLIP}, we designed two additional, more challenging test scenarios. } The first involved the introduction of noisy labels that are semantically different from those in the original dataset's label set, yet difficult to differentiate from them.
 The second involved the replacement of certain portions of the textual labels with semantically equivalent expressions.
 In the first setting, we expanded the label sets by a factor of two ($\times 2$), five ($\times 5$) and eight ($\times 8$).
 In the second setting, textual labels were randomly replaced at rates of $20\%$, $40\%$, $80\%$, and $100\%$.
-For the detailed methods used to extend label sets and replace original labels, please refer to Appendix \ref{appendix:image-cls}.
-The empirical results reported in Table \ref{tb:robustness} suggest that SpikeCLIP consistently exhibited a commendable performance even under these two more challenging settings on both CIFAR10 and STL10 datasets, demonstrating its robustness in scenarios involving noisy and previously unseen labels.
+For the detailed methods used to extend label sets and replace original labels, please refer to \ref{appendix:image-cls}. { The empirical results presented in Table \ref{tb:robustness} indicate that SpikeCLIP consistently performed well under both challenging settings on the CIFAR10 and STL10 datasets, highlighting its robustness in handling noisy labels and previously unseen label variations. }